partylikeits1983/SberbankHackathon/README.md

 2) https://arxiv.org/pdf/1801.10228.pdf

-*"Unfortunately, generic languages pose many problems for en- suring deterministic execution.
+*"Unfortunately, generic languages pose many problems for ensuring deterministic execution.
 Even if the application developer does not introduce obviously non-deterministic operations, hidden implementation details can have the same devastating effect (e.g., a map iterator is not deterministic in Go)."*